 The members choose a manager to act in the name of the company and their interests.
 This manager may be a natural person or a corporate body.
-If a corporate body is elected as manager, it must appoint a functional manager to act in the name of the company.
+If a corporate body is elected as a manager, it must appoint a functional manager to act in the name of the company.

 The procedure of incorporation of a limited liability company in Japan starts with making a company seal.
-Also the representative manager must register for the personal seal, then receive a certificate of seal registration for it.
+Also, the representative manager must register for the personal seal, then receive a certificate of seal registration for it.

 Also, a list of all the members which made contributions in non-cash and the value of it must be provided by the Articles.